The Big Old Ugly Green Frog

 The frog began to laugh.

 “Ha, Ha, Ha.
-You kissed a frog,” he said to the princess.
+You kissed a frog,” he mocked the princess.
 “You’re going to get warts on your lips and your face.
 You’ll be the ugliest princess ever.
 Oh Ha, Ha, Ha.
 I fooled you all.”

 Xala looked at the frog, whose eyes were definitely amphibian now.
-They were mean eyes.
+They were cruel eyes.
 She looked at the boys, who were clearly horrified.

-The frog screamed in horror at the thought of crossed eyes, and he dove into the water never to be seen again.
+A terrified frog dove into the water never to be seen again.

 “You aren’t a princess?”
 Zack asked.
 The boys’ confusion deepened at the thought of a double betrayal, first from the frog and then the fake princess.

-“Yes, I really am a princess, and I don’t have cooties,” Xala assured them.
+“Yes, I really am a princess, but I don’t have cooties,” Xala assured them.
 “I lied to the frog to teach him a lesson.
 What lying eyes he had.”

 “But you will get warts on your face, and it’s our fault.
 We’re sorry,” Max said.